caderek/arrows/packages/multimethod/README.md

 extendedSave('yaml') // -> "Default - saving as TXT!"
 ```

-Or easily extend it with multiple methods:
+We can also easily extend the original function with multiple methods:

 ```js
 const extendedSave = fromMulti(